BBVA's takeover bid for Sabadell ends seventeen months later with an eye on a possible second round.

-The acceptance period for the Catalan entity's shareholders ends this Friday, and the result will not be known until October 17.
+The acceptance period for shareholders of the Catalan entity has ended, and the result will not be known until October 17.

 Two BBVA and Banc Sabadell offices on Barcelona's Rambla de Poblenou